plausible/docs/docs/integration-guides.md

 We have a WordPress plugin that makes the integration with WordPress nice and easy.
 [Here's how to get started with our WordPress plugin](https://plausible.io/wordpress-analytics-plugin).

+## Data pipelines, warehouses and other ways of viewing Plausible stats elsewhere

+[See this list](data-pipelines.md) for data pipelines, warehouses and other ways of viewing Plausible stats elsewhere.

 ---

 Let us know about any other integrations that you've built and we will feature them in this list.
 Thanks for your support!